Find your past with a subscription to Findmypast, an online genealogy platform which uncovers family history with the help of billions of records.

-Findmypast is a searchable online archive of over 4 billion records – everything from parish and school records to censuses and from migration records to military collections from across the globe – and subscriptions include access to the 1939 Register.
+Findmypast is a searchable online archive of over 13 billion records featuring everything from parish records and school records, census and migration records, to military collections from across the globe.

 “Findmypast is one of our most popular online resources…everyone at JCS made the transition from our previous supplier seamless and trouble-free, with their efficient, helpful and friendly service.”
 Helen Towers, Reader Development and Stock Manager, Cumbria Library Service

 “We were delighted to subscribe to Findmypast with the savings made possible by the JCS Welsh Libraries consortium…and it’s now our most popular family history resource” Hywel Jones, Gwynedd Library Service

 “We were already subscribing to Findmypast at the National Library and found it to be a very popular resource.
 When JCS suggested the Welsh libraries form a buying group we were quick to respond so we could benefit from the consortium discount.
 The JCS team was extremely helpful and made the whole process simple and straightforward.”
 Robert Lacey, Acquisitions Librarian, National Library of Wales